 These, and several other issues, makes the Brundtland definition, while important, inspiring, and useful in some cases, not useful as a foundational definition, and a source of confusion and debate.
-When pitted against some of the more confusing issues of our time, or when used to solve difficult questions, the Brundtland comission’s definition rarely creates clarity.
+When pitted against some of the more confusing issues of our time, or when used to solve difficult questions, the Brundtland commission’s definition rarely creates clarity.

-Other definitions of sustainability exist, but often exhibit similar issues, mostly defining what sustainability should lead to or looks like, and rarely pintpointing what it actually is.
+Other definitions of sustainability exist, but often exhibit similar issues, mostly defining what sustainability should lead to or looks like, and rarely pinpointing what it actually is.
 While we were working on researching our own evaluation system for integrated sustainable practices, we found that we needed to fill this gap.